cydia2020/canfilter/README.md

 <img src="/wiring_diagrams/chr-radar-pinout.png"  width=50% height=50%>

 ## Flashing
-The board comes with flash read out protection, you will need STM32 ST-LINK Utility to unlock it first. then you can make flash or make flash-bootloader.
+The board comes with flash read out protection, you will need STM32 ST-LINK Utility to unlock it first. then you can `make flash` or `make flash-bootloader`.

 1. To put the device to DEBUG mode, first connect NRST to GND, power it and then disconnect NRST.
 2. Disable Read Out Protection in Target/Option Bytes.. in STM32 ST-LINK Utility